scloud19/SECipedia/python/python_basics.md

       If enter 8
       > '9'

+Truthy/Falsey
+  bool(VALUE)
+    To test truthy/falsey

+  Strings
+    Falsy
+      ""
+    All other values are truthy

+  Ints/Floats
+    Falsey
+      0,0.0 (respectively)

+    All other values are truthy

-Flow Control Statement
+Flow Control Statements
+  if
     if 'zach' == 'zach':
       print('Yo man!')

-    # If it's true, it runs the indented code
+      # If it's true, it runs the indented code (inside the block)
-      if not, it runs the unindented code
+        if not, it runs the unindented code (outside the block)

+    Ex: if/else...

+    name = 'zach'
+    if name == 'zach':
+      print('Yo Zach!')
+    elif name == 'john'
+      print('Yo John, I told you to scram!')
+    else:
+      print('Dude, get zach please!')

+  while

+Blocks
+  Are sometimes called clauses

+  Only start after a colon
+    Ex:
+    if True == True:
+      print('Yo man!')

+  All of the code that is within the same level of indentation

+  Blocks begin when there's a new level  of increased indentation Blocks end when the indentation returns to its previous level